Medvedev91/timeto.me/README.md

 **But most importantly, when I press it, it automatically starts a timer with the right activity.**

-Of course, you can create not only everyday tasks.
+You can create not only everyday tasks.
 For example, watering a cactus once a week or paying for internet once a month, etc.

 I believe this is the main feature of the app.
 I recommend using it to the max.